-Yikes!
-A surprise request for a workplace drug test has you choked and sweating.
-As your head spins, you’re wondering what remains of the marijuana in your body from your bedtime tokes or edible-fueled fun on the weekends.
+A surprise request for a workplace drug test has you choked and sweating and asking yourself how long weed stays in your system.
+What remains in your blood or urine from your bedtime tokes, or edible-fueled fun on the weekends?
 Are you going to get caught?

 Here’s a short rundown on what you need to know, to keep your head straight.

-At this time, there is no simple answer to the question: How long does pot stay in your system?
+At this time, there is no simple answer to the question.
 That’s because THC, the psychoactive element in marijuana, is fat-soluble, not water-soluble.
 If THC was water-soluble, all traces would be gone from the body within days.

 That’s not the case here!
 To get a solid medical and research-based perspective, I asked two experts for their input via email.
 Dr. Alan Shackelford has professional experience that includes serving as a clinical and research fellow at Harvard Medical School, and Paul Armentano is deputy director of the National Organization for the Reform of Marijuana Laws and the NORML Foundation, as well as the 2013 winner of the Alfred R. Lindesmith Award for Achievement in Scholarship, given by the Drug Policy Alliance.